farhi/macbookpro_2013_ubuntu/README.md

 # macbookpro_2013_ubuntu
 A short note on installing a Debian/Ubuntu system onto a MacBookPro 11.1 from late-2013 (retina)

 The late-2013 MacBookPro (retina display) is an old Apple laptop.
-It's main advantage is that there is no T2 chip (as oposed to recent models) to block the installation of other systems than MacOS X.
+It's main advantage is that there is no T2 chip (as opposed to recent models) to block the installation of other systems than MacOS X.

 The hardware is as follows:
 - CPU: Intel Corporation Haswell-ULT Intel(R) Core(TM) 2 cores/4 threads